 I’ll be available in my classroom from 8:30-9:00 this Wednesday and Thursday.
 Please encourage your child to take advantage of this time if he or she needs to make up a missed test and/or get help on any assignments.

 Students will continue reading Gloria Whelan’s novel, Homeless Bird, a moving look at Indian culture and one girl’s struggle to find her place in it.
 It provides a distinctly different perspective on growing up than the one we experience in the United States.
-This week, students will learn about plot, characters, theme, and vocabulary through discussion, journal questions, finding definitions, and an “essay with an attitude,” written from the perspective of one of the novel’s characters.
+This week, students will learn about plot, characters, theme, and vocabulary through discussion, journal questions, and finding vocabulary definitions.

 UNIT FOUR – IMPERIAL CHINA

 To encourage creative thinking, students will start each day copying down and responding to a vocabulary journal writing prompt.
 Students should have a notebook or composition book specifically for this purpose.
 Through this activity, students will learn new vocabulary words, parts of speech for those vocabulary words, see the vocabulary words used in the context of a writing prompt, and then synthesize the information by writing a one-page response.
-This week, students will complete journal entries 22-26.
-These are due on Friday, March 7th.
-Following are journal topics for third quarter.
-Third Quarter Journal Topics
+This week, students will complete journal entries 1-4.
+These are due on Thursday, April 17th.
+Following are journal topics for fourth quarter.
+Fourth Quarter Journal Topics

 Students are required to complete a weekly current events assignment.
-They should select a news story from a reputable news outlet (please see my News Sites page for suggested sites), then underline main ideas, highlight important facts or ideas, circle unfamiliar vocabulary, write notes or questions in the margins, summarize the article, and write a reflection about the article.
+They should select a news story from a reputable news outlet.
+I have hard copies of The Portland Tribune, The Asian Reporter, The Skanner News, and El Hispanic News in my classroom.
+Please see my News Sites page for online news sources.
+Students should underline main ideas, highlight important facts or ideas, circle unfamiliar vocabulary, write notes or questions in the margins, summarize the article, and write a reflection about the article.
 Through this activity, students will hone their ability to extract meaning from informational text through careful reading, summary, and reflection; and develop their grammatical and vocabulary knowledge with regard to parts of speech, vocabulary definitions, and context of vocabulary usage.
-Students will need to turn in a current event this Thursday, March 6th.
+Students will need to turn in a current event this Thursday, April 17th.
 Current Events Sheet

 CNN STUDENT NEWS